bettie095/hackbio-cancer-internship/Stage 0.md

 ### Biomarkers

 Biomarkers are vital in healthcare as they provide valuable insights into disease diagnosis, prognosis, treatment response, and personalized medicine.
 They also guide treatment decisions by predicting disease outcomes and facilitating individualized treatment plans.
 Advanced techniques such as RNA sequencing (RNA-seq) have revolutionized differential expression studies.
-RNA-seq allows for the identification of novel biomarkers and therapeutic targets <sup></sup> 3 (<sub></sub>.
+RNA-seq allows for the identification of novel biomarkers and therapeutic targets(3).

 ###Conclusion